Murder of Liang Shan Shan: Prosecution's appeal and re-trial

-After Oh Laye Koh's acquittal, the prosecution filed an appeal against Oh's acquittal, arguing that Oh should give his evidence on the stand and citing several key areas of the circumstantial evidence that called for Oh's explanation and pointed to the alleged guilt of Oh for any crime related to Liang's death, including the fake alibi and lies he made to the police and Liang's family and acquaintances.
+After Oh Laye Koh's acquittal, the prosecution filed an appeal against Oh's acquittal, arguing that Oh should give his evidence on the stand and citing several key areas of the circumstantial evidence that called for Oh's explanation.
+They pointed to the alleged guilt of Oh for crimes related to Liang's death, including the fake alibi and lies he made to the police and Liang's family and acquaintances.
 After hearing the appeal, the Court of Appeal found that the circumstantial evidence against Oh was sufficient to form a mens rea case and hence, they allowed the prosecution's appeal in March 1994 and ordered Oh to be taken back to the High Court for a re-trial.

 On 27 April 1994, Oh once again stood trial at the High Court, with the original trial judge, Judicial Commissioner Amarjeet Singh, slated to hear the case a second time.
 Singh called upon Oh to come to the stand to give his defence.
-However, Oh chose to remain silent, and he did not call any other witnesses to his defence.
-Although Oh's lawyer Ramesha Pillai argued that the whole of evidence fell short of the legal requirements to substantiate a charge of murder and cited the prosecution's lack of direct evidence to show that Liang's death was caused by unlawful violence, DPP Jennifer Marie rebutted that Oh was able to lead the police to the area where the victim's belongings were found and he had tried to establish a false alibi and even told lies to Liang's parents and friends to distance himself from any guilt related to Liang's death and Oh's attempt to persuade trial witnesses to lie that Liang never boarded his bus that day.
+However, Oh chose to remain silent, and he did not call any witnesses to his defence.
+Although Oh's lawyer Ramesha Pillai argued that the whole of evidence fell short of the legal requirements to substantiate a charge of murder, citing the prosecution's lack of direct evidence to show that Liang's death was caused by unlawful violence, DPP Jennifer Marie rebutted that Oh was able to lead the police to the area where the victim's belongings were found; he had tried to establish a false alibi; had told lies to Liang's parents and friends to distance himself from any guilt related to Liang's death; and Oh's attempt to persuade trial witnesses to lie that Liang never boarded his bus that day.
 For this, the prosecution pursued a guilty verdict of murder in Oh's case.
 The verdict was reserved till 3 May 1994.